At a glance: Democratic presidential primary results and state delegate counts

 By Joseph Ax and Ginger Gibson

-March 10 (Reuters) - Former Vice President Joe Biden secured sweeping victories on Tuesday, picking up wins in three of the six states holding contests in the race to select the Democratic presidential nominee to take on Republican President Donald Trump in November.
+March 11 (Reuters) - Former Vice President Joe Biden notched sweeping victories on Tuesday, with wins in four of the six states holding contests in the race to select the Democratic presidential nominee to take on Republican President Donald Trump in November.

 Biden and Senator Bernie Sanders of Vermont are in a two-way battle for the party's nod.
 A candidate needs at least 1,991 delegates to secure the nomination, and Biden led the delegate count heading into Tuesday's contests.

-At stake in Tuesday's contests were 352 delegates.
-Based on early partial results, Biden has won at least 83 delegates and Sanders at least 29, according to Edison Research.
+At stake on Tuesday were 352 delegates.
+Based on early partial results, Biden has won at least 132 delegates and Sanders at least 73, according to Edison Research.

 Here is a quick look at the state of play: